 As an agency, the IFC’s reliance on volunteers is huge and depends on the generous, kind, and civic-minded compassion of those who give their time.
 Our sensitivity to those we serve--our clients--means that having “face-time” is not paramount to our volunteers; rather, they understand that behind-the-scenes effort is every bit as valuable and protects the dignity of those in need.
 Our volunteers have the grace to understand that volunteerism is about those served.

-Cooking Groups of 3-8 people!
+Cooking Groups of 3-6 people!
 We need cooking groups for all three of our kitchens (didn't know we had three? have a look at "small groups" link under Other Needs, below).
 We have lots of wonderful, devoted cooking groups, but we still need more for the gaps at each facility.
-Contact the Volunteer Coordinator at firstname.lastname@example.org a.s.a.p. if you have a group that is interested and willing to make a regular monthly (or more often) commitment, which day of the week, and for which meal, and we'll match you with an opening and get you set up with the right Kitchen Coordinator a.s.a.p.
+For the Community Kitchen, please contact the Director, Kristin, at email@example.com.
+For the other facilities, contact the Volunteer office at firstname.lastname@example.org a.s.a.p. if you have a group that is interested and willing to make and serve a scheduled meal once or commit to a regular monthly (or more often) meal, which day of the week, and for which meal, and we'll match you with an opening and get you set up with the right Kitchen Coordinator a.s.a.p.

 Photography by EJ Manton